| Technician Engine Analysis ChecklistBy: Scott

 should be run at 3200 rpm’s for the remaining load tests.
 This

+way we are running the engine hard, but not overloaded.
 Look at the engine mounts.
 They will be taking the thrust of the engine

 and should be compressed forward.
 Inspect them for any indication they